aatapa/RLScore/docs/README.rst

 advantage of the RLS family of methods is that they admit a closed form solution, expressed as a system of linear equations.
 This allows deriving highly efficient algorithms for RLS methods, based on matrix algebraic optimization.
-Classical results include computational short-cuts for multi-target learning, regularization parameter selection and leave-one-out cross-validation.
+Classical results include computational short-cuts for multi-target learning, fast regularization path and leave-one-out cross-validation.
 RLScore takes these results further by implementing a wide variety of additional computational shortcuts for different types of cross-validation strategies, single- and multi-target feature selection, multi-task and zero-shot